 The Global Volunteering Standard also helps organisations to be more responsible and effective by ensuring that primary actors are actively involved in the design, implementation and monitoring of projects and programmes designed to support them, meaning they are more responsive to their needs.

 Commenting on what the Global Volunteering Standard will mean for grassroots volunteer-involving organisations working with volunteers, Dr Tracy Kandeya, National Policy and Advocacy volunteer from Zimbabwe said:

 Our partners are excited to know that there is a global framework which covers volunteers which can be accessed for free.
 In practice this will lead to volunteer contributions being increasingly valued and acknowledged.
 Volunteer involving organisations will be more responsive to the needs of the community, [by] making sure they are not harming primary actors and volunteers in their efforts to achieve the SDGs.

 Developing a global tool which can be used in this way takes time, effort and patience.
-In line with VSO’s 'People First' approach, we have ensured that we worked collaboratively with hundreds of different types of volunteering organisations around the world to listen to what they have to say about what would be helpful, and to develop shared understanding of key concepts and ideas.
+In line with VSO’s volunteering for development approach, we have ensured that we worked collaboratively with hundreds of different types of volunteering organisations around the world to listen to what they have to say about what would be helpful, and to develop shared understanding of key concepts and ideas.